We all appreciate it can be daunting for you when your child first starts Preschool alone.

 We are open 5 days a week, Monday to Friday and run 3.75 hour sessions from 9:15am to 1pm.
-This includes 45 minutes for lunch from 12:15-1pm which we feel is an excellent opportunity for the children to socialise with their friends, and get ready for school.
+This includes 45 minutes for lunch from 12:15-1pm which we feel is an excellent opportunity for the children to socialise with their friends, and get prepared for going to school.
 Each child must bring their own packed lunch.

 As a community Preschool we pride ourselves on being able to offer both flexibility on the numbers of sessions, although we do recommend sessions appropriate for the child’s age and development (further details below) and having a high staff to child ratio ensuring we give the highest level of care and attention to our children.

 *4 sessions is equivalent to 15 hours of RBWM free funding (children are eligible for up to 15hrs of free funding the term after their third birthday)

 Our sessions run from the War Memorial Hall in Furze Platt, which affords a light airy space, with access to a large, enclosed outdoor play area and garden.
 The Hall is well maintained, bright and open.

 The Early Years Foundation Stage says “Outdoor environments offer children freedom to explore, use their senses, and be physically active and exuberant”.
 We are fortunate to have a large and secure outdoor area with hard and grassed surfaces where children can play, and we allow children to move freely between indoors and outside both for play and learning activities.